Population-scale dietary interests during the COVID-19 pandemic: Supplementary material

 \subsection{Supplementary information, design choices and robustness checks}

-In Figure \ref{fig:mobilitychp}, we present the detected mobility decreases and increases in the 12 countries.
-We list all fitted coefficients and statistics of our main model in Table \ref{tab:statistics}, and in Table \ref{tab:individual_concepts_model}, we present a variant of Table \ref{tab:individual_concepts} where the short term increase in interest in individual entities is estimated with a quadratic model.
-We provide correlation plots with Pearson correlation coefficient, instead of Spearman rank correlation coefficient in Figure \ref{fig:corr_pearson}.
+In Supplementary Figure 1, we present the detected mobility decreases and increases in the 18 countries.
+Supplementary Table 1 summarizes the descriptions of food categories and contains examples of popular foods in each category.
+We list all fitted coefficients and statistics of our main model in Supplementary Table 2.
+We provide correlation plots with Pearson correlation coefficient, instead of Spearman rank correlation coefficient in Supplementary Figure 2.
 Next, we provide our main results obtained with the RDD model with varying design choices and confirm that the qualitative interpretations of the effects remain stable under a number of robustness checks.

-\xhdr{The impact of model order} We show our main results with a linear model in Figures \ref{fig:modes_linear} and \ref{fig:cats_linear}, and in Figures \ref{fig:modes_constant} and \ref{fig:cats_constant} with a constant model, instead of a quadratic model.
-While quadratic and linear models let us estimate the short-term effect (as illustrated in Figure \ref{fig:masterfig}), with the constant model we estimate the average effect in the entire period, from the discontinuity, until the bandwidth ($K_2$) weeks after discontinuity.
-The estimates of the effect with the constant model are then lower because the weeks when the effect diminishes are taken into account to calculate the average (see illustration in Figure \ref{fig:fitted_example_constant}).
+\xhdr{The impact of model order} We show our main results with a linear model in Supplementary Figures 3a and 3b, and in Supplementary Figures 4a and 4b with a constant model, instead of a quadratic model.
+While quadratic and linear models let us estimate the short-term effect (as illustrated in Figure 2), with the constant model we estimate the average effect in the entire period, from the discontinuity, until the bandwidth ($K_2$) weeks after discontinuity.
+The estimates of the effect with the constant model are then lower because the weeks when the effect diminishes are taken into account to calculate the average (see illustration in Supplementary Figure 7).
 While the nature and the amplitude of the estimated effect vary (\ie, whether the immediate short-term boost of average boost is captured), most of the conclusions are robust to this choice.